 Even though your music will mostly be in the form of MP3, Clementine also supports several other file formats such as WAV, FLAC, ALAC, AIFF, OGG, and APE.
 The software is coupled with an equalizer, which might come in handy if your audio doesn’t sound right, and you want to adjust it.

 Is your favorite album missing its cover or meta tags?
 With Clementine, you can add them easily.
 The software also offers lyrics, which can be useful if you’re more into the substance than the sound of the track.

 Obviously, not everyone uses music players to listen to music.
 Some users will also have other interests, such as podcasts.
 Considering this, Clementine comes with a feature that not only allows you to play podcasts but also download them directly through the software.

 In short, you won’t find anything missing in this music player, which is also compatible with Windows and Mac OS platforms.

 With KDE’s Amarok, you will find a variety of features that will not only fulfill your basic requirements but also make your music listening experience a whole lot better.
-Despite the fact that this music player has been around for quite some time, it still poses a great threat to its competitors.
+Even though this music player has been around for quite some time, it still poses a significant threat to its competitors.

 Amarok comes with two flavors of playlists: smart and dynamic.
 It is also possible to play, synchronize, retrieve, and upload music to iPod, Creative NOMAD, MTP, Rio Karma, USB devices, and USB devices supporting VFAT.
 Another noteworthy feature is its ability to display lyrics and information from Wikipedia.
 Podcast enthusiasts will find relevant features as well.